openintegrationhub/Data-and-Domain-Models/DataModels/DataModels.md

 + the record's ID within the application (both mandatory) and
 + optionally its creation and last modification dates within the application.

-When receiving such a record from an OIH, there might also be entries for other apllication being part of the integrations scenario with the same MDM.
+When receiving such a record from an OIH, there might also be entries of other applications being part of the integrations scenario with the same MDM in the same OIH.

 Additionally, depending on the scenario and the involved components again, the OIH itself or a connector (according to rules provided by the OIH __==> TO BE DISCUSSED!__) may also provide an OIH-internal UID for the record, along with the creation and last modification dates of the record within the OIH.